nathanmarz/storm-kestrel/README.markdown

 By default, `KestrelSpout` emits 1-tuples containing a byte array as its output.
 You can provide a `Scheme` to the KestrelSpout to deserialize those byte arrays into a tuple structure of your choosing.
 This library comes with a `StringScheme` that will UTF-decode the byte arrays into Java strings.

-## As a DRPC adapter

-`KestrelAdder` can be used with a DRPC server to allow the server to put DRPC requests onto a Kestrel queue.

 ## Maven

 storm-kestrel is hosted on the Clojars maven repo.
 To include it as a dependency in your project, add Clojars as a Maven repository to your pom.xml with the following snippet: